 Good morning Mongolia

-In the morning I started to see white Ger tents scattered across the plains outside the window.
+The landscape changed as we rolled into Mongolia.
+I started to see white Ger tents scattered across the plains outside the window in the early morning light.
 The train got closer to the capital of Mongolia and the first person I saw in Ulaanbaatar was sitting along the railroad, taking a dump.
 Welcome to Mongolia, I guess.

 Mongolia is the most sparsely populated independent country in the world and there is less than 1500 km of asphalt roads, but fortunately we found one of them and drove east past ruins of small towns where Soviet soldiers used to live.

-Tired and dirty, we arrived in the beautiful Terelj area where we stayed in a traditional Ger tent.
-After five days on the Trans-Siberian train, the freezing tent felt like pure luxury and I slept better than on the train despite various animal sounds just outside the tent.
+Tired and dirty, we arrived in the beautiful Terelj area.
+After five nights on the Trans-Siberian train, a traditional Ger tent felt like pure luxury and I slept better than on the train despite the cold and various animal symphonies just outside the tent.

 Through the Gobi desert

-The valley was peaceful and relaxing, but after freezing my nose off in the tent for several nights it felt rather nice to return to the smelly old train.
+After freezing my nose off in the tent for several nights, it felt ok to return to the smelly old train.
 We headed south through the Gobi desert, continuing the Trans-Siberian railroad journey.

-However, the view of endless Gobi desert became utterly boring more quickly than I had anticipated.
+The view of endless Gobi desert became boring more quickly than I had anticipated.
 The word “gobi” is a Mongol term for desert steppe.
 I remember reading the Yule-Cordier edition of The Travels of Marco Polo and how he described the Gobi desert, “it consists entirely of mountains and sands and valleys, there is nothing at all to eat”.

 We arrived in the the ghost town called Choir and had a look at the statue of the first Mongolian cosmonaut, Jügderdemidiin Gürragchaa, standing in the square.
 I must admit that I have seen livelier towns.